grantcarthew/start-prototype/docs/cli/start-config.md

 Local:  ./.start/ (not found)

-Use 'start config edit global' to edit global settings.
+Use 'start config edit' to edit global settings.
 Use 'start init --local' to create local config.
 ```